 Booking Direct with Airlines and Hotels

-While the above-mentioned search engines are wonderful tools, sometimes it’s worth it to head directly to the source to make your reservation.
+While the above-mentioned search engines are wonderful tools, sometimes it’s worth heading directly to the source to make your reservation.
 Hotels and airlines ultimately prefer that you book directly with them on their websites and may offer the same price.

-The same goes for airlines whether it’s United, Delta, American, or basically any other.
-While you may not really notice any difference in service with the airlines, you generally only earn frequent flier miles when booking direct.
+The same goes for airlines whether it’s United, Delta, American, or basically any other airline.
+While you may not really notice any difference in service with the airlines, you generally only earn frequent flier miles when booking directly.

 How Is Using A Travel Agent Different From Booking Online?

-Making use of a travel agency is a quite different process than doing it yourself online.
-Besides the actual process and experience of planning your trip, you could also end up with an entirely different experience on the trip.
-That’s not necessarily a bad thing, though – so let’s break it down below.
+Using a travel agency is quite different than doing it yourself online.
+Besides the actual process and experience of planning your trip, you could also end up with an entirely different experience.
+That’s not necessarily bad, though, so let’s break it down below.

 Cost Of Using A Travel Agent vs. Booking Online

-This is in contrast to booking online, which generally doesn’t involve any sort of added-on transaction fees.
-You simply pay what you see in fares or rates and not for any travel advice.
+This is in contrast to booking online, which generally doesn’t involve any added-on transaction fees.
+You pay what you see in fares or rates and not for any travel advice.

 Price is obviously a big factor in planning your trip, so be sure to ask any travel agent upfront what the cost will be to you as their client.

 You’ll find that, in many cases, it can be zero; but it’s better to be sure you are getting the best value.